benchopt/benchopt/reproduce_bug/README.md

 # Solver

-Solve problem a solver that performs ``n-epochs`` gradient descent step
+Use a solver that performs ``n-epochs`` gradient descent step to solve problem

 ```python
 x = 0.